 - In the year 1700 your ancestor had to kill her new born child because everyone was starving and they only had enough food to feed her one year old child.

-From what I’ve seen through my practice it seems that the level of severity of what one carries from generations is determined by how much personal development, emotional healing and spiritual development your family lineage or yourself has done.
+From what I’ve seen through my practice as an energy healer it seems that the level of severity of what one carries from generations is determined by how much personal development, emotional healing and spiritual development your family lineage or yourself has done.

 The more healing one has done, the less the trauma is to be carried down… until eventually there is no more trauma to pass down to the next generations.
 Therefore, everyone experiences various levels of the following identified patterns of intergenerational trauma and emotional inheritance: